 A through the floor elevator is an innovatively designed elevator that literally travels through the floor without an enclosure around it.
-This style elevator is less expensive than a standard home elevator because it has many more standard features and does not require the construction of a hoistway.
+This style elevator is also referred to as a shaftless elevator and is less expensive than a standard home elevator because it has many more standard features and does not require the construction of a hoistway.
 It provides homes with more usable space and matches the décor of your floor when it is fully down, and ceiling when it is fully up.
-The two brands that we offer for the through the floor elevators are Wessex and Savaria.
+The brands that we offer for the through the floor elevators are Pollock, Savaria, and Wessex

 Type of Drive System: